 Nui Po Shan: finding the phallic rock hike in Hong Kong

-Sharp Peak: conquering one of the toughest trail in Hong Kong
+Sharp Peak: conquering one of Hong Kong’s toughest trails

 Lui Ta Shek hike: a quiet hike in Sai Kung